tfuger10/Material-Identification/Readme.md

 - The area located in the frame of the image should be blown off with compressed air to clean off any dust that might be on the material

+- Images should always be taken from the same distance away from material

 Here are actionable recommendations for each of the three areas based on our data collection as well as data analysis from this notebook.
 For each working area at Madjek, a 3d model of the setup was created to clearly show the proposed design of each area:

 #### 1. Warehouse for incoming skids for material